 Alongside the possible new questions, the revised data dissemination site is planned for launch in time for the 2023 survey results.

-We will be forming an advisory group for phase two comprising of students, provider representatives, academics and representatives from the four UK funders and regulators of higher education.
-The membership of this group will be announced shortly.
+We have formed an advisory group for phase two comprising of students, provider representatives, academics and representatives from the four UK funders and regulators of higher education.
+This group will feed into the development of the NSS and the outcomes of the review.
+The membership of this group can be found below.

 Methodology and collecting feedback